samyka/the-scoop/README.md

 # The Scoop

 ## Project Overview

-this project, I build all of the routing and database logic for an article submission web app called The Scoop.
+Build all of the routing and database logic for an article submission web app called The Scoop.

 The Scoop allows users to: